StratifyLabs/StratifyBlog/content/device/2019-08-05-Callbacks-in-Cpp.md

 msc: true
 ---

 Callbacks in C++ can be quite tricky compared to C. In C, you simply pass a function pointer, then call it like a normal function whenever you like.
-The object oriented nature of C++ doesn't allow such a simple approach.
+The object-oriented nature of C++ doesn't allow such a simple approach.
 It is easy to pass `static` methods as callbacks because they are very similar to C functions.
 But `static` methods don't allow access to non-static members of the class.
 This can be a bit of a pain.
 I have settled on an approach to C++ callbacks that makes them almost as simple as their C counterparts.

 With every callback, one of the arguments is provided by the caller and passed to the callback.
 For C++ classes, the argument is a pointer to the object that should execute the callback.